atreyee80/School_District_Analysis/README.md

 ### How is the district summary affected? (done)

 As seen from the pictures below, excluding the numbers for Thomas High (Grade 9) changes the overall passing percentage from 80% to 64.9% which is a decrease of 15 percentage points.
-The other metrics do not change in any impactful manner.
+The other metrics like scores have not change in any impactful manner.

 District Summary (before Grade THS / Grade 9 was excluded)
    ![](District_Before_changes.png?raw=true)